cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

 Different modules have their own variants and flavours, hence their own `BuildConfig` class.
 So we would need to set up the same code in each module we added.
 In doing this, some fields may be the same across modules and others new for each module we add.
 Now we not only have duplication, we start to see a spread in our configurations again.
 We need to look at the `build.config` of every module just to see what each configuration has in store.
 We can't change one value without having to check everywhere.
-We are almost back where we started!
+It feels like we are back where we started!

 &nbsp;